"Clarity about what matters provides clarity about what doesn't matter."

 If you intend to play a big game in life and business, you will be confronted with big problems.
 One way to measure progress is to look at the size of your problems, then ask yourself:

 Take the time to get clear today.
-Your future self is depending on it.
+Your future self depends on it.